BKlumpers/MyDFT/README.md

 /*******

-development branch; will be updated most often, but may contain missing functionality any updates to this branch do however work as intended if you encounter any bugs, please post these as an issue on https://github.com/BKlumpers/dft/
+Development branch; will be updated most often, but may contain missing functionality.

+Any updates to this branch do however work as intended.

+If you encounter any bugs, please post these as an issue on https://github.com/BKlumpers/dft/

 *******/